 I’ve met and interviewed many employees who’ve been very dedicated to their career.
 They’re often the first people to show up at the office and the last ones to leave at night.
 Being very efficient and productive, they often end up as over-doers.
 But they have remained in their job because they lacked a certain know-how to reach the position they truly deserved.
 Sounds like anyone you know or work with?
 These are the kind of people who don’t think out of the box and take their assignment as it is on paper by basically applying their job description from A to Z.

-Once you create a stable and solid base, let’s say after five years into your career, it’s crucial that you shift your strategy and transform the “working hard” component into a “working smart” way of life.
+Once you create a stable and solid base, let’s say after five years into your career, it’s crucial that you shift your strategy and transform the “working hard” component into a “working smart” way.

 However, if you take a look at those who reach the highest positions, they’re the type of personalities that seek to invest their time in adding value.
 And this added value, in most cases, comes from communication and socialising.